Concordium/concordium.github.io/source/mainnet/net/guides/run-node-ubuntu.rst

 -  The server must be running around the clock.

 -  If you want to run the node as a baker, you must have generated baker keys.
-You can generate the keys in the :ref:`Desktop Wallet <create-baker-desktop>` or :ref:`Concordium Client<become-a-baker>`.
+You can generate the keys in the :ref:`Desktop Wallet <add-baker-mw>` or :ref:`Concordium Client<become-a-baker>`.

 ..
 Note::